mkazachkova/Computational-Genomics-2016/README.md

 ### Milestones we want to accomplish:
 Here are three milestones we plan on accomplishing during the duration of this project:

 1. Creating our own database/list of common contaminants.
-We will search through our data sets of sequencing reads to look for the presense of any of the contaminants in our database, thus this set of contaminants needs to be comprehensive (we will need to do research in order to compile this database).
+We will search through our data sets of sequencing reads to look for the presense of any of the contaminants in our database, thus this set of contaminants needs to be comprehensive (we will need to do research in order to compile this database) [2].

 2. Creating a working algorithm (not necessarily the most efficient) that is successfully able to detect the presence of any of the contaminants from our database of contaminants within the data set of sequence reads being tested.